-Under "Feature Toggles" you can find different options to customize Yutraffic Office.
-For details see chapter 4.5.8 Feature Toggles.
+Starting with Sitraffic Office 4.6.10 you can customize parts of Yutraffic Office under "Feature Toggles".
+For details see chapter 4.5.8.
 The menu "Licenses management" under "Settings" allows you to display all available feature licenses.

 Further points of the "Settings" menu are the "Communication" settings and the "Workflow configuration".